Penicillin

 Penicillins (P, PCN or PEN) are a group of β-lactam antibiotics originally obtained from Penicillium moulds, principally P. chrysogenum and P. rubens.
 Most penicillins in clinical use are synthesised by P. chrysogenum using deep tank fermentation and then purified.
 A number of natural penicillins have been discovered, but only two purified compounds are in clinical use: penicillin G (intramuscular or intravenous use) and penicillin V (given by mouth).
 Penicillins were among the first medications to be effective against many bacterial infections caused by staphylococci and streptococci.
-They are still widely used today for different bacterial infections, though many types of bacteria have developed resistance following extensive use.
+They are still widely used today for various bacterial infections, though many types of bacteria have developed resistance following extensive use.

-10% of the population claims penicillin allergies but because the frequency of positive skin test results decreases by 10% with each year of avoidance, 90% of these patients can tolerate penicillin.
-Additionally, those with penicillin allergies can usually tolerate cephalosporins (another group of β-lactam) because the Immunoglobulin E (IgE) cross-reactivity is only 3%.
+In the United States, 10% of the population claims penicillin allergies, but because the frequency of positive skin test results decreases by 10% with each year of avoidance, 90% of these patients can eventually tolerate penicillin.
+Additionally, those with penicillin allergies can usually tolerate cephalosporins (another group of β-lactam) because the immunoglobulin E (IgE) cross-reactivity is only 3%.

-Penicillin was discovered in 1928 by Scottish scientist Alexander Fleming as a crude extract of P. rubens.
-Fleming's student Cecil George Paine was the first to successfully use penicillin to treat eye infection (Ophthalmia neonatorum) in 1930.
+Penicillin was discovered in 1928 by the Scottish physician Alexander Fleming as a crude extract of P. rubens.
+Fleming's student Cecil George Paine was the first to successfully use penicillin to treat eye infection (neonatal conjunctivitis) in 1930.
 The purified compound (penicillin F) was isolated in 1940 by a research team led by Howard Florey and Ernst Boris Chain at the University of Oxford.
 Fleming first used the purified penicillin to treat streptococcal meningitis in 1942.
-The 1945 Nobel Prize in Physiology or Medicine was shared by Chain, Fleming, and Florey.
+The 1945 Nobel Prize in Physiology or Medicine was shared by Chain, Fleming and Florey.

 Several semisynthetic penicillins are effective against a broader spectrum of bacteria: these include the antistaphylococcal penicillins, aminopenicillins, and antipseudomonal penicillins.